 To request reimbursement for such expenses, you must fill out a form (Disposition of Personal Property without Administration) and pay the filing fee.
 You can find the form at the clerk of the court’s office or online.

 When an estate does not qualify for any of the above options, formal probate may proceed.
+This process usually takes six months to one (or more) years.
 Under Florida probate rules, the process runs as follows: